 2 Samuel 24:16 But as the angel was preparing to destroy Jerusalem, the LORD relented and said to the death angel, “Stop!
 That is enough!”

-Remember that David was king and as such he could pretty much take whatever he wanted.
+Remember that David was king.
+As such he could pretty much take whatever he wanted.
 But David wanted to buy the threshing floor from Araunah.
 Araunah offered to give it to David free and clear.
 But David refused.

 2 Samuel 24:24 “No, I insist on buying it, for I will not present burnt offerings to the LORD my God that have cost me nothing.”